rjbarcon/project-list/README.md

 # Project List

 - An application where you can add, view, edit, and delete a list of projects
+- Note that auth0 will prompt immediately once you enter the website

 ### You can visit the website here: **https://project-list-chi.vercel.app/**